§48E Qualified Facilities

 and a portion of net proceeds supports ScanKids™ initiatives.

 The Thermal Utility Engine™ makes this possible not by centralizing power, but by orchestrating energy intelligently across the campus.
-A New Kind of Utility

 The Thermal Utility Engine™ represents a shift in how campuses are designed.